flyx/OpenGLAda/doc/GL.Objects.md

 Let's have a look at how this API typically gets used in C / C++:

-{% highlight c %}
+{% highlight c++ %}
+void setupTexture() {
    GLuint texture;

    // get an unused name for the texture glGenTextures(1, &texture);

    // bind the name as current 2D texture.
    // note that before this call, it was not determined which object the name would
    // actually refer to - we could as well have made it a 3D texture. glBindTexture(GL_TEXTURE_2D, texture);

    // set some property value of our object
    // not that we do not reference the name of the object - we only refer to the
    // object class (being GL_TEXTURE_2D) while knowing that our object currently
    // is the active object and therefore gets assigned this property glTexParameter(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_LINEAR_MIPMAP_NEAREST);

+   // ...
+}
 {% endhighlight %}

 ## OpenGLAda's approach to objects